PhatAss112/1.io/README.md

 ----------------------------------------------------

-Yeah, you need to click the link to see the nudes.
+Yeah, you need to click the link to see the pics.

 ----------------------------------------------------

-For more details, give me your email so I can sell it.
-Email me @ shitposting129@gmail.com
+For more details, reccomendations or requests to post ads, Email me @ shitposting129@gmail.com